How to Transfer an LLC to Another State? (In 6 Easy Steps)

 - Taking advantage of specific industry incentives

-I inform potential business owners that the top 5 states to form an LLC include Wyoming, Nevada, Alaska, South Dakota, and Delaware.
+In my experience advising new business owners, the top 5 states worth considering for LLC formation are Wyoming, Nevada, Alaska, South Dakota, and Delaware.

-According to Delaware's Division of Corporations 2024 Annual Report, 66.7% of all Fortune 500 companies are incorporated in Delaware — and 81% of U.S.-based IPOs in 2024 chose Delaware as their state of incorporation [5].
+Delaware, in particular, is hard to ignore.
+According to Delaware's Division of Corporations 2024 Annual Report, 66.7% of all Fortune 500 companies are incorporated there — and 81% of U.S.-based IPOs in 2024 chose Delaware as their state of incorporation [5].
+That's not a coincidence.

 Alternative LLC Transfer Option: Merge Into a New LLC

-If your state does not allow domestication, merging your existing LLC into a newly formed LLC in the destination state is a practical alternative.
+If your state doesn't allow domestication, merging your existing LLC into a newly formed LLC in the destination state is a solid workaround.

-You form a new LLC in the new state, draft a Plan of Merger outlining how assets and liabilities transfer, obtain member approval, and file Articles of Merger with both states.
-Once complete, the old LLC is automatically dissolved — no separate dissolution filing required.
+Here's how it works: you form a new LLC in the new state, draft a Plan of Merger that spells out how assets and liabilities transfer, get member approval, and file Articles of Merger with both states.
+Once that's done, the old LLC is automatically dissolved — no separate dissolution filing needed.

-For federal tax purposes, the merger is tax-free as long as original members retain at least 50% capital interest in the new LLC.
-Because merger rules vary significantly by state, consult a business attorney before proceeding.
+For federal tax purposes, the merger is tax-free as long as the original members retain at least 50% capital interest in the new LLC.
+That said, merger rules vary a lot by state, so talk to a business attorney before you start filing.

 Alternative LLC Transfer Option: File as a Foreign LLC